-A little bit of warm weather certainly works wonders, and brings anglers to spring river runs in droves.
+A little bit of warm weather certainly works wonders and brings anglers to spring river fishing runs in droves.
 For good reason, as pre-spawn movements congregate walleyes upstream through pinch-points and up to dam structures.
 It’s a dynamic bite that in most areas, relies on mother nature cooperating in the form of consistent temps that prevent flows from spiking too quickly.
 Steady temperatures or not, walleyes are continually on the move during this period as they slide up and downstream depending on a variety of variables like flow, water temperature, and spawn timing.

 If jigs are the tools, vertically fishing them is probably the most popular tactic when it comes to river angling.
-As spring meltwater increases flows, fish are often in deep holes directly downstream from dams, wing-dams, or other current breaks in the river.
+As spring meltwater increases flow, fish are often in deep holes directly downstream from dams, wing dams, or other current breaks in the river.
 To get to them, you need something heavy.
 To stay in front of them, it needs to be heavier yet.
 That’s why jigs from 3/8 oz., all the way up to ¾ oz. or 1 oz. are required for this kind of fishing.
 Most often, this is during the earliest part of the season, when fish are somewhat schooled, a bit lethargic, and inhabiting the depths.

 The best jigs here are often bucktails, with new designs like the Deep-Vee Bucktail Jig being a new riff on a proven lineup.
-The Deep-Vee platform acts like a keel, keeping the bait running true in river currents or when moving, while the bucktail and some bait really breathes life into the jig.
-Of course, the standard Fireball and Fireball long-shank have caught more walleyes on rivers than maybe any other jig in the history of them.
+The Deep-Vee platform acts like a keel, keeping the bait running true in river currents or when moving, while the bucktail and some bait really breathe life into the jig.
+Of course, the standard Fireball and Fireball long-shank have caught more walleyes on rivers than maybe any other jig in their history of them.
 The Fireball platform is an attractive option when minnows are needed and walleyes or saugers are short-striking.
 Clip on an appropriate-length stinger hook and start converting those bites, all while having plenty of heavy options and colors to choose from.

 If there was ever a bite that walleye anglers dreamed of through winter, it’s the shallow jig and plastics pitching routine.
 On rivers like the Rainy, the Mississippi, and the Fox, pre-spawn females readily eat a steady diet of these both daytime and evening.
-Typically, anglers set-up just downstream from a major current break along the edge of a sand or gravel flat, and make short casts or “pitches” to hungry pre-spawners that are resting or doing their biological business.
-During the latter portion of the spawn, males that are up fertilizing eggs are also vulnerable to pitching, though the fish don’t tend to run as large.
+Typically, anglers set up just downstream from a major current break along the edge of a sand or gravel flat, and make short casts or “pitches” to hungry pre-spawners that are resting or doing their biological business.
+During the latter portion of the spawn, males that are up-fertilizing eggs are also vulnerable to pitching, though the fish don’t tend to run as large.

 This has been more of a sleeper technique, developed and honed over more recent years and extending far into the summer period.
-Like all of the techniques mentioned here, dragging relies on the proper jig weight selection, such that when going upstream or downstream (may require two different jig weights), you keep the bait just nearly above or dragging bottom.
-In heavy flow environments, and where laws allow, research the Miller Rig or Denver rig, as part of a two-lure system rigged on 3-way swivels to keep the entire rig down on a heavy drop bait, while another trails just behind on a short section of tag leader line.
+Like all of the techniques mentioned here, dragging relies on the proper jig weight selection, such that when going upstream or downstream (may require two different jig weights), you keep the bait just nearly above or dragging the bottom.
+In heavy flow environments, and where laws allow, research the Miller Rig or Denver rig, as part of a two-lure system rigged on 3-way swivels to keep the entire rig down on a heavy drop bait, while another trail just behind on a short section of the tag leader line.

-Cold, early season days can see success with dragging/drifting, especially using live-bait, but this technique really shines as the spawn finishes up, and fish slide off the shallows just near the first break on clam beds or other river structure.
+Cold, early season days can see success with dragging/drifting, especially using live bait, but this technique really shines as the spawn finishes up, and fish slide off the shallows just near the first break on clam beds or other river structures.
 Pulling with the bow-mount motor slowly upstream against the current, or when flow relaxes pulling downstream, can lead to incredible jig bites.
 Plastics prevail during the spawning period, making all of the Northland wire-keeper designs great options.
 Later, as we get into summer, I prefer to run crawlers on a variety of jigs when dragging.

 As a special note, that Deep-Vee jig will be a real winner for all of the techniques mentioned.
-Not only because of the V-shaped keel to help it track, but because of the great hook, wire keeper, premium colors, and hard finished eye.
+Not only because of the V-shaped keel to help it track, but because of the great hook, wire keeper, premium colors, and hard-finished eye.
 I’m looking forward to hitting the river just talking about it.